 Having hypermobility can lead to the development of chronic joint pain, particularly in the neck and low back, and excessive stretching can greatly irritate the problem.

-Exploitation of range of motion plus repetition leads to damaged cartilage, inflammation, arthritis and/or chronic pain.
-The majority of yoga classes out there encourage the joints to repeatedly move past their functional limits.
-I myself have a torn labrum in my right hip accompanied by arthritis, and have spoken to many female yoga teachers in the same boat.
+The exploitation of a range of motion plus repetition leads to damaged cartilage, inflammation, arthritis, and/or chronic pain.
+Most yoga classes out there encourage the joints to move repeatedly past their functional limits.
+I have a torn labrum in my right hip accompanied by arthritis, and I have spoken to many female yoga teachers in the same boat.
 Joints only have so many miles on them before they start wearing down.

 Hypermobile people don’t feel as much as normal bodies.
-Along with sensory proprioceptive feedback issues comes desensitization.
-People who are hypermobile are often under sensitized, which explains why I never felt any pain or discomfort while practicing yoga asana—until I became hyper-sensitized.
+Along with sensory proprioceptive feedback, issues come with desensitization.
+Hypermobile people are often under-sensitized, which explains why I never felt any pain or discomfort while practicing yoga asana—until I became hyper-sensitized.
 My nervous system is now on hyper-alert, causing a pain reaction to the slightest stretch.